ambujtewari/rl20/bootcamp/README.md

 A landmark paper that gave the first near-optimal polynomial time and sample complexity algorithm for learning in MDPs.
 Considers learning from a single long trajectory (i.e., no resets) in <i>unichain</i> MDPs (incidentally, it is [NP-hard](https://doi.org/10.1016/j.orl.2006.06.005) to determine if an MDP is unichain or not) but doesn't exactly analyze regret.
-Instead asks a very related question: how many time steps and computation are needed before the agent's average reward, with high probability, is within
+Instead asks a very related question (in the undiscounted case): how many time steps and computation are needed before the agent's average reward, with high probability, is within
 <img src="https://latex.codecogs.com/gif.latex?\epsilon" title="\epsilon" />
 of the optimal reward among all policies with
 <img src="https://latex.codecogs.com/gif.latex?\epsilon" title="\epsilon" />-return